chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-ui/index.md

 ## Inspect any existing policies

 If you were invited to a group, you may already have policies available.
-From the Policy landing page, you can review any existing policies and any existing violations of those poicies.
+From the Policy landing page, you can review any existing policies and any existing violations of those policies.

 ![Chainguard Enforce policies page](policies-page.png)